espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

 2.  ``idf.py gdb``

-    Starts the GDB the same way as the :ref:`jtag-debugging-using-debugger-command-line`, uses generated GDB scripts referring to the current project elf file, see :ref:`jtag-debugging-using-debugger-command-line`.
+    Starts GDB in the same way as the :ref:`jtag-debugging-using-debugger-command-line`, using generated GDB scripts referring to the current project's ELF file.
+For more details, see :ref:`jtag-debugging-using-debugger-command-line`.

 3. ``idf.py gdbtui``

     The same as `2`, but starts the gdb with ``tui`` argument, allowing for a simple source code view.